llihwerd/telling-stories/README.md

 Integrate story paths with dynamic options that appear/dissapear based on player party/inventory contents.
 Add visual party/inventory HUD with images of pokemon/items that persists throughout game.
+Add more possible endings and a longer overall story.